proyecto26/Phaser-Kinetic-Scrolling-Plugin/README.md

-# Phaser-Kinect-Scrolling-Plugin
+# Phaser-Kinetic-Scrolling-Plugin
-Kinect Scrolling plugin for Canvas using Phaser Framework
+Kinetic Scrolling plugin for Canvas using Phaser Framework